 Lots of different people consolidate their student loans for lots of different reasons.
 One reason is that they just get graduated from college, and you have to face the fact that you are going to pay your loans, either immediately or after a brief period.
-When you sit and take inventory of your loans, you may see that they are all different.
+When you sit down to analyze your loans, you may see that they are all different and that they amount to over $100k in student debt!
+In such cases, you can turn to Purefy for advice on how to pay off $100k in student loans.
 There could be:

 - Federal Loans